UM-ARM-Lab/pytorch_mppi/README.md

 # Features
 - Approximate dynamics MPPI with importance sampling
-- Parallel pytorch implementation for accelerated sampling (TODO)
+- Parallel/batch pytorch implementation for accelerated sampling

 # Tests
 Under `tests` you can find the `MPPI` method applied to known pendulum dynamics